aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/AttackProperty.md

 # AttackProperty
 An AttackProperty is a parameter of [DoDamage](DoDamage.md) and they are also the elements allowed in the `weakness` field of BattleData (meant for enemy party members only).
 They influence the damage pipeline in various ways either at the specific call level when passed as a parameter to DoDamage or at the target level for an enemy party member's `weakness`.
 They mainly influence [CalculateBaseDamage](CalculateBaseDamage.md)'s logic.

+They are not to be confused with [DamageOverride](DamageOverride.md) which can only be sent to DoDamage as an array of them and have very different logic changes.

 Here are the different AttackProperty, how they are meant to be passed to the damage pipeline and a summary of their effects.

 |Value|Name|DoDamage parameter?|`weakness`?|Description|